On the use of cross-fitting in causal machine learning with correlated units: Applications

 \begin{proof}

 Each cell $(i,j)$ is correlated with at most $(C-1)+(C-1) \leq 2C$ other cells (those sharing its row and those sharing its column), so the total number of correlated pairs is at most $2Cn = O(n),$ whereas the total number of pairs is $n^2$.
-Lemma~\ref{lemma:unbiased} should hold because $S_1$ and $S_2$ are sampled independently of the data.
-As for the variance, we apply the same argument as Lemma~\ref{lemma:variance}, obtaining
+Apply Lemma \ref{lemma:bienayme} with $r_n = \sqrt{n}$ to see that